Rapporter/rapport/README.md

 # rapport

-_rapport_ is an engine for creating dynamic statistical report templates, built to play along nicely with web applications.
+_rapport_ is an engine for easily creating automated, mass statistical reports in R  with the option to export those (to markdown format/HTML/pdf/odt etc.).
 Template syntax is practically a pandoc markdown syntax with some extra features, such as dynamic expressions, input definition, etc.

 ## Installation